AbdulAHAD968/AbdulAHAD968/README.md

 👋 Hi, I'm @AbdulAHAD968, an aspiring Cyber Security enthusiast currently honing my skills at FAST_ISB.

-👀 I have a keen interest in hacking-related topics, always exploring the realms of cybersecurity to enhance my understanding and contribute to the community.

 🌱 Currently immersed in the world of ethical hacking, penetration testing, and cybersecurity best practices.

-💞️ Open to collaboration on cybersecurity projects, knowledge-sharing initiatives, and anything that fosters a secure digital environment.
+💞️ Open to collaboration on any programming and cybersecurity project, knowledge-sharing initiatives, and anything that fosters a secure digital environment.

-📫 Reach me at ahad06074@gmail.com or connect on LinkedIn.
+📫 Reach me at [ahad06074@gmail.com] or connect on LinkedIn [https://www.linkedin.com/in/abdul-ahad-988305286/]

 😄 Pronouns: He/Him